gossie/array-pipe/README.md

 ### Terminal Operators

 A terminal operator has to be the last one in a pipe.
-Also, there can only be on terminal operator in a pipe.<br />
+Also, there can only be on terminal operator in a pipe.
-If the terminal operator

 * __first__<br />
 Gets a function that takes an element and returns a boolean.
 If an element is evaluated to true that element is immediately returned by the pipe.